Skyshader77/Lacryma-Hydra/chapter12.typ

 "I will see the well."

 Nix bowed.
 Ralens entered his litter.
-Their procession snaked around Charov's Aqueduct, passing through self-proclaimed oracles who pretended to see the end of times.
+With Spartak leading the front, their procession snaked around Charov's Aqueduct, passing through self-proclaimed oracles who pretended to see the end of times.
 Nix and Majorian waved away the hordes of merchants wanting to present their wares to the Emperor.